 There are a number of methods available for pursuing an amicable divorce and Morris County has several programs to help individuals in a variety of situations.
 One option comes in the form of alternative dispute resolution (ADR) known as mediation.
-At Riordan & Associates, LLC, our attorneys provide experienced representation for divorce mediation in addition to serving as court-approved mediators in Morris County divorces.
+At Riordan Family Law, our attorneys provide experienced representation for divorce mediation in addition to serving as court-approved mediators in Morris County divorces.

 Contact our firm to learn more today.

 Mediation is defined as “a means of resolving differences with the help of a trained, impartial third party.
 The parties, with or without lawyers, are brought together by the mediator in a neutral setting.
 A mediator does not represent either side and does not offer legal advice.
 Parties are encouraged to retain an attorney to advise them of their rights during the mediation process.
 The mediator helps the parties identify the issues, gather the information they need to make informed decisions, and communicate so that they can find a solution agreeable to both.
 Mediation is designed to facilitate settlements in an informal, non-adversarial manner.”

 Mediation is a voluntary process that divorcing spouses in Morris County, New Jersey and elsewhere throughout the state often use to work toward finalizing the terms of their divorce settlement agreement.
 Couples can use mediation to address all of the issues involved in their divorce.